starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/builtins.rst

 After the line ``local hash_ptr = hash_ptr`` the reference ``hash_ptr`` is relative to ``fp`` (rather than ``ap``) so it's not revoked by the call to ``foo()``.

-It is possible that in future versions of Cairo the compiler will automatically add such statements, but for now you will have to add them manually.
+The compiler is not always able to add such instructions automatically, for example where if-blocks and jumps are involved.
+In such cases you will have to add them manually.

-Let's consider another example:
+Consider the following example:

 .. tested-code:: cairo revoked_imp_args_if